microprediction/chattychattybangbang/docs/awesome.md

-Awesome guide to ultimate prompt engineering starter pack 10x brilliant cheat sheet.

-# Table of Contents
+# Prompt Engineering Table of Contents

 1. [Introduction to Prompt Engineering](#introduction-to-prompt-engineering)
 2. [The Importance of Prompt Engineering](#the-importance-of-prompt-engineering)